 To me that proves that angry, sad, and mad might be avoided in favor of something more challenging.

 The document is in the public domain.
-Feel free to use it.
+Feel free to use it under the Creative Commons attribution agreement that applies to everything on this site.
 I understand teachers of English in other countries find it helpful.
 Please pass it forward.
+Fair Use